 The effects of employment contract termination agreements may be revoked at the employee's initiative by notice in writing within seven days of the date on which they were signed.

-The notice of revocation of termination will only take effect if, together with the notice, employees deliver or in any way place at their employer's disposal the entire amount of the pecuniary compensation possibly paid pursuant to the agreement or by reason of the termination of their employment contract.
+The notice of revocation of termination will only take effect if, together with the notice, the employee delivers or in any way places at their employer's disposal the entire amount of the pecuniary compensation possibly paid pursuant to the agreement or by reason of the termination of their employment contract.
 The revocation notice provisions do not apply to duly dated employment contract termination agreements when the signatures on them have been certified in the presence of a notary.

-7.5 Protected Employees
+7.5 Protected Categories of Employee

-Any dismissal of pregnant employees as well as employees who have recently given birth or are breastfeeding always requires the prior opinion of the equal opportunities authority.
+Any dismissal of pregnant employees as well as employees who have recently given birth or are breastfeeding and employees with the status of non-formal caregivers always requires the prior opinion of the equal opportunities authority.
 If this opinion is not in favour of the dismissal, the employer is only permitted to continue with the dismissal following a court finding of just cause.